rmm5t/ryan.mcgeary.org/source/posts/2011-02-09-vendor-everything-still-applies.md

 environment.
 Deployment environments like [Heroku](http://heroku.com/) really benefit from this practice too.

 [^gemfile-lock]: By the way, for applications, please do [check your `Gemfile.lock` into version control](http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).
+For libraries/gems, please do not check it in, and please add `Gemfile.lock` to your `.gitignore` file for the project.

 ## How Can I Remember All of This?